GithubPrankster/Renderdude-Raytracer/README.md

 Run build.bat.

-# Why is there no lightning
+# Woah there is lightning now
-Idk how to lightning sorry
+I read scratch-a-pixel.

-# Does it run fast
+# Does it run fast?
-I put in a small timer with chrono so you can see how much time it takes to run things
+I put in a small timer with chrono so you can see how much time it takes to run things.